shakacode/sass-resources-loader/README.md

     color: #000;
 }
 ```

-Then the output, with hoistUseStatements set to true would be the following.
+then the output, with `hoistUseStatements` set to `true`, would be the following.
 Note that the `@use` statements are above the inclusion of resources.
 ```scss
 // Entry file